 ”Kids need to learn from someone else besides their parents.
 And I don’t think my kids will learn well from me!”

-”I can’t wait when all my kids are in school!
+”I can’t wait till all my kids are in school!
 My house will be clean and I can workout again!”

 ”Christians need to stay in the public schools!”

-”I want my kids to be put out into ‘the world’, while they will still care about my opinion of it.”
+”I want my kids to be put out into ‘the world’, while they will still care about my opinion about it.”